Sonnet 447

-This snow now falling fast upon more snow,
+Soft snow now falling fast upon more snow,

-Ice feathered down upon the fields to rise
+Ice-feathered flakes upon the fields to rise

-And robed in white the solemn cornstalk rows,
+And robed in white, the solemn cornstalk rows—

-Stark sullen forms of winter’s might apprise.
+Stark pikemen stayed, to winter’s might apprise.

-Sad vanquished trees dark branches supplicate
+The vanquished trees dark branches supplicate

 Beneath that raglan parka they now bear,